 THE Federal Government’s announcement that the cost of a university agriculture degree is to be slashed by 62 percent has been welcomed by the agricultural and ag education sectors.

-Education minister Dan Tehan has flagged that the government will dramatically reduce the fees for degrees in areas of future job demand, such as agriculture, maths, science, health, teaching, nursing, information technology and engineering, while other degrees such as humanities and law will become more expensive.
+Minister for Education Dan Tehan has flagged that the government will dramatically reduce the fees for degrees in areas of future job demand, such as agriculture, maths, science, health, teaching, nursing, information technology and engineering, while other degrees such as humanities and law will become more expensive.

 Driven by the need to reboot the economy in the wake of the COVID-19 pandemic, the government is keen to encourage students to take up courses with the best potential employment outcomes.